 In short, if your Association needs guidance in anything related to condominium law, including collections, how to deal with noisy unit owners, how to create and manage a reserve fund, how to budget for and implement maintenance projects, let Attorney Ducharme help guide and solve as he has been doing since 2000.

-Represents over seventy-five (75) Associations in Rockingham and Strafford counties, including the municipalities of Brentwood, Danville, Derry, Dover, Exeter, Hampton, Newmarket, Londonderry, Portsmouth, Rochester, Rollinsford, and Stratham.
+Represents over one hundred eighty (180) Associations in Rockingham and Strafford counties, including the municipalities of Brentwood, Danville, Derry, Dover, Exeter, Hampton, Newmarket, Londonderry, Portsmouth, Rochester, Rollinsford, and Stratham.

 Although he primarily represents condominium associations, Attorney Ducharme helped Gary and Katherine Keer, post-trial, by filing an Appeal of a Rockingham County Superior Court case in which the Association converted common area into limited common area giving additional parking to some, but not the Keers, and converting a walkway into limited common area barring the Keers from walking to a neighbors’ over what had been common area, and converting common area in the back of two units (in a four unit condominium association) into limited common area so as to allow certain unit owners to put decks on what was common area.